Psychiatrist vs Therapist: How To Choose The Right Professional For Mental Health And Therapy Needs

 Appointment structure

-What is the process of making appointments with a psychiatrist near me?
-You might have a single intake session when you visit one after being referred by your primary care doctor.
-Subsequent appointments may only last about 15 minutes.
+What is the process of making therapy appointments with a psychiatrist near me?
+You might have a single intake therapy session when you visit one after being referred by your primary care doctor.
+Subsequent therapy appointments may only last about 15 minutes.
 They are medical doctors, so follow-ups might happen once every three months if you aren't having problems with your medication or experiencing a mental health crisis.
 In those cases, you may visit them as often as they deem necessary for your safety and symptoms.
 Think of it as seeing a specialist…like a specialist in osteopathic medicine that you see while your broken leg is healing.

-Many therapists offer 30-minute to one-hour sessions.
+Many therapists offer 30-minute to one-hour therapy sessions.
 You can often work out shorter psychotherapy sessions if you have a hectic schedule or are in a financial crunch.
 Often, these meetings may occur once a week.
 However, if you are feeling well and prefer to check in occasionally, you might only see your professional once or twice a month.
 Some people might also see a marriage and family therapist more than once a week for extra support during a difficult period.

 Psychiatrist vs. therapist: Roles in mental health treatment